How to get into the Wharton School of Business MBA Program?

 So, while other aspects of your profile might be important, having a high GMAT or GPA, especially in the Quant section, could sway the decision in your favor.

 Fill in the blanks

 Every applicant starts with gaps in their profiles.
 So, have gaps in academics, others have them in extra-curricular.

-No matter which area you have a gap in, try to fill it before applying to Wharton.
+No matter which area you have a gap in, try to fill it before going for the Wharton MBA application.
 The competition at Wharton is much more than you would expect.
-The student pool you are competing with has an average of 700 GMAT score and has probably participated at national level sports events.
+The student pool you are competing with has an average of 700 GMAT score and has probably participated in national-level sports events.